 Here is how to perform a Mail Merge using a supplemental Account running on Windows.

-• In Outlook, go to File > Options > Mail > Send messages, and make sure that the “Always use the default account when composing new messages” is checked.
+In Outlook Classis, go to File > Options > Mail > Send messages, and make sure that the “Always use the default account when composing new messages” is checked.

-Once you are finished using Mail Merge, be sure to uncheck “Always use the default…” and set your personal Account as the Default Account in Outlook.
+Once you are finished using Mail Merge, be sure to uncheck “Always use the default…” (classic only) and set your personal Account as the Default Account in Outlook.

 If you are using an iSchool-issued Windows laptop and continually seeing a pop-up message, with the wording “Either there is no default mail client or the current mail client cannot fulfill the messaging request.
 Please run Microsoft Outlook and set it as the default mail client.”, follow the steps below: